hashicorp/terraform-provider-azurerm/website/docs/r/monitor_diagnostic_setting.html.markdown

   }
 }
 ```
 !> **Note:** Azure Monitor (Diagnostic Settings) can't access Event Hubs resources when virtual networks are enabled.
-You have to enable the Allow trusted Microsoft services to bypass this firewall setting in Event Hub, so that Azure Monitor (Diagnostic Settings) service is granted access to your Event Hubs resources.
+You have to enable the allow trusted Microsoft services to bypass this firewall setting in Event Hub, so that Azure Monitor (Diagnostic Settings) service is granted access to your Event Hubs resources.

 ## Argument Reference